nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 While the majority of submissions can be coded automatically, some will require nosologist intervention for manual coding.
 This will require asynchrony between submission and the return of coding information.

-#### Death Report Submission
+#### Death and Birth Report Submission

-Vital records jurisdictions need a mechanism to submit VRDR Death Certificate Documents to NCHS.
-Vital records jurisdictions should not be required to wait for a death report submission to be acknowledged or coded before submitting additional death reports, there may be many outstanding death report submissions at any time.
+Vital records jurisdictions need a mechanism to submit VRDR Death Certificate Documents and BFDR Birth Certificate Documents to NCHS.
+Vital records jurisdictions should not be required to wait for a death report or birth report submission to be acknowledged or coded before submitting additional reports, as there may be many outstanding report submissions at any time.

-Vital records jurisdictions need a mechanism to update VRDR Death Certificate Documents previously submitted to NCHS and this should not rely on patient matching algorithms but instead use embedded identifiers for record correlation.
+Vital records jurisdictions need a mechanism to update VRDR Death Certificate Documents and BFDR Birth Certificate Doucments previously submitted to NCHS.
+This should not rely on patient matching algorithms, but instead use embedded identifiers for record correlation.

-Vital records jurisdictions need a mechanism to void a single or a block of death certificates.
+Vital records jurisdictions need a mechanism to void a single or a block of certificates.
 Voiding may target previously submitted documents or may be used to inform NCHS that a specific set of certificate numbers will not be used in the future.

 #### Coding Response

-NCHS needs a mechanism to send coded causes of death as well as coded race and ethnicity information to vital records jurisdictions in response to receipt of a VRDR Death Certificate Document.
+NCHS needs a mechanism to send coded causes of death, as well as coded race and ethnicity information to vital records jurisdictions in response to receipt of a VRDR Death Certificate Document or BFDR Birth Certificate Document.
 NCHS also needs a mechanism to update previously-sent coding information.
 Causes of death codings may be sent separately from race and ethnicity codings.
 Updates to either may also be sent separately.

-The underlying cause of death along with contributing causes of death are coded along two axes: record and entity.
+For a death record submission, the underlying cause of death along with contributing causes of death are coded along two axes: record and entity.
 Each [Cause Of Death Condition] resource in the submitted [VRDR Death Certificate Document] may result in multiple codes as described in the [current TRANSAX format](https://www.cdc.gov/nchs/data/dvs/2003trx.pdf).

-The race and ethnicity information in the submitted [VRDR Death Certificate Document] can result in multiple race and ethnicity codes in the coding response.
+The race and ethnicity information in the submitted birth/death documents can result in multiple race and ethnicity codes in the coding response.
 The structure of the information returned is described in [NCHS Procedures for Multiple-Race and Hispanic Origin Data: Collection, Coding, Editing, and Transmitting](https://www.cdc.gov/nchs/data/dvs/Multiple_race_documentation_5-10-04.pdf).

 #### Delivery Status